algarecu/tbwd/README.md

 Algorithms for WWW '18.
-Used in the Html graphs of the paper, as well as correlation matrices.
+Used in the Html graphs of "Paper", as well as correlation matrices.

 # Web structure similarity calculation using three methods:
 To understand the specific meaning of each method, see the paper from [Gottron],